 Referred to as the Rhesus for short, the Rhesus Macaque looks a bit like a white fur cousin of a Baboon on facial inspection.
-This type of monkey is a ground-dwelling Old World species that has a wide range and lives about 25 years.
+This type of monkey is a ground-dwelling Old World species with a wide range and lives about 25 years.

 The species has been well-known in the science world because its DNA is very close to that of humans.

-However, it’s also a potential risk incubator for new viruses that can cross over and affect humans, so biologists and virology scientists spend a lot of time tracking the species, particularly in Asia, to make sure it doesn’t create a new viral outbreak.
+However, it’s also a potential risk incubator for new viruses that can cross over and affect humans, so biologists and virology scientists spend a lot of time tracking the species, particularly in Asia, to ensure it doesn’t create a new viral outbreak.